 - Level batter in each pan by holding pan 2-inches above counter dropping it flat onto counter.
 Do this several times to release air bubbles.

-- Bake at 320F (160C) on middle rack of oven for 35 to 40 minutes* or until golden brown and a skewer inserted in the center comes out clean.
+- Bake at 320F (160C) on middle rack of oven for 35 to 40 minutes, or until golden brown and a skewer inserted in the center comes out clean (See Notes).
 I bake for 35 minutes and keep my oven door ajar for a few minutes then I take out the cake.
 When done, cake sides will pull away from pan slightly; top will be flat and feel spongy when pressed with finger.